kglw-dot-net/phase1/blog/_posts/2022-12-13-inaugural.md

 ---

 We all have a long journey ahead; https://phish.net/ began as an email list before at least one member of King Gizzard was born.
 The band have been at it for over a decade and it has always felt fresh, not only is there a lot of existing content to yet fill the site, there is much, much more to come.
 Anyone is welcome in the Weirdo Swarm as a fan of the music, and kglw.net extends this inclusivity; with the simple restriction of hate speech and discrimination.
-The music is sometimes dark, but is always best apprciated with a positive attitude.
+The music is sometimes dark, but is always best appreciated with a positive attitude.
 Keep enjoying the music, attending shows, spreading the word, and enjoy the site!
 You will hear from us soon.

--KGLW.net team
+-kglw.net team